KerteszRoland/AdaptiveMiner/README.md

 -	### Fill out the .env file with your details
 	MINER_PATH: A path to your miner bat file's shortcut
 	EXES: Your programs exes that you want to check seperated by semicolons
-	DASHBOARD: If your miner provides a local dashboard you can write it here
+	DASHBOARD_URL: If your miner provides a local dashboard you can write it here
 	CHECK_FREQ: Check frequency in seconds
 -	### Start the main.pyw script